 If the above sections don’t fix you’re problem, then it’s likely the only issue you’re really having is that Minecraft, for some reason, is not properly polling the network and updating the available LAN game list.

 How do you know what port to use?
-The game port is for Minecraft LAN games is randomly assigned each time the host player’s map is opened for LAN play.
+The game port for Minecraft LAN games is randomly assigned each time the host player’s map is opened for LAN play.
 In older versions of Minecraft, you can’t specify it, and in newer versions of Minecraft, it is still randomized (but you can override it if you wish).

 “I Can Connect, But I Get Kicked Out”